fbpx

 How Nursing Homes Try to Cover Up Abuse

 Nursing homes have an obligation to their patients, and when abuse occurs, they are often liable.
-This can lead some dishonest nursing homes to endeavor to cover up abuses to avoid liability.
+This can lead some dishonest nursing homes to try covering up abuses to avoid liability.
 They might try to cover up injuries through unofficial treatments that they do not document or deny the patient access to their friends and family so they cannot discuss the matter.
 This makes it even more critical that loved ones keep a close watch for signs of possible mistreatment.

 Preventing older persons from accurately communicating their feelings and experiences is a way in which injuries and violations remain secret in nursing homes.
 The use of emotional or physical force, or the threat thereof, is abusive and can prevent older persons from receiving the medical attention and legal help they need.